In short, my aim is to get you closer to your flame.

 But let me be clear: I am no guru or authority on high.
 Instead, look at me as your spirited companion on the road of shadow and light.
 It’s a road I know well–for I know both where the bandits are hiding–and how to locate the treasure along the way.

 So if you feel even the slightest tug or spark while reading this, consider it your invitation to join me on this marvelous adventure.
-We will dive deep and go through some grit, but we shall claim the pearls.
+We will dive deep and go through some grit, but the pearls shall be ours for the taking.

 PS–I’m working on a new book, too…stay tuned.
 Subscribe to my newsletter for updates, exclusive stories, and first notices about events and classes.

 In addition, Lauretta has been a syndicated advice columnist in 23 newspapers and a blogger for The Huffington Post.
 In 2018 she was selected to be a faculty member at the Erma Bombeck Writers’ Workshop at The University of Dayton.
-A Hambidge Fellow, she has completed numerous writing residencies at the Hambidge Center for Creative Arts and Sciences.
+A Hambidge Fellow, she has completed numerous writing residencies at the Hambidge Center for Creative Arts and Sciences as well as a residency at the Lillian E. Smith Center of Piedmont University.